Renormalisation in the flow approach for singular SPDEs: Main results

 \subsection{BPHZ Renormalisation}

 In this section, we explain how to choose the character $\ell$.
 For this purpose, we need to localize our evaluation map $\eval^R$.
 Once this step is done, it allows us to compare the renormalisation in this context with the BPHZ renormalisation in regularity structures developed in \cite{BHZ}.\\ For the rest of this section, we ignore the decoration $\mfv$, as it is of no use here.
 We adapt our notations accordingly.
-We also disclaim that the proofs of this section are somewhat tedious and technical, so that the proofs might be skipped for a first reading in order to grasp the main ideas.
+We also warn that the proofs of this section are somewhat tedious and technical, so that the proofs might be skipped for a first reading in order to grasp the main ideas.
 We define what we call a local evaluation map, that is, up to the parameter $\mu$, identical to renomalised pre-models in regularity structures.
+The term \textit{local} refers here to the fact that it depends on a given base point.

-\begin{definition}[Local evaluation map] We define inductively on $\mcT_0$ a linear map, depending as usual on the parameters $\eps$ and $\mu$, as well as a new parameter $x\in \T^{d+1}$ that is the base point of the localization.
+\begin{definition}[Local evaluation map] We define inductively on $\mcT_0$ a linear map, depending as usual on the parameters $\eps$ and $\mu$, as well as a new parameter $x\in[0,1]\times\T^d$ that is the base point of the localization.
 We first define

 Then inductively

 and